ryanchynoweth44/AzureMachineLearningWithDatabricks/AzureMLDeployment/Docs/03_DeployModel.md

 ### Test the Service

 Using the same script above we can test our web service.
 You will notice that we preprocess all data before sending it to the API.
-There are a few different options for data preprocessing:
+There are a couple different options for data preprocessing:
 1. Preprocess before sending the request (which is what we do here).
-1. Leverage pipelines to execute preprocessing by a different service (next example)
 1. Preprocess data within the API (not shown in this repo).
     1. Essentially we would add another method to our `score.py` file that would process the data when the API receives it.
-This is usually ideal for small transformations but machine learning often requires a lot of transformations for a machine learning dataset (data scaling, aggregation, query additional data etc.) so a pipeline is usually the best option.

 First we will load our data.
 ```python